Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling

 As expected from our EDA in Section \ref{EDA}, the bottom left panel of Figure \ref{fig_fixed_random_effects_4panel} shows that the baseline rate of events is substantially higher during REM sleep compared to non-REM.
 The random effect variances shown in the bottom right panel are very similar between REM and non-REM, with the posterior mean slightly higher for non-REM.
-However, since these random effects $\phi_{ik}$ affect patient-level expected interevent times multiplicatively, the actual patient-level variability is higher during REM sleep than non-REM, due to the higher baseline rate during REM.
-Finally, note that given the model setup from Section \ref{Model_description}, the variances observed for the $\phi_{ik}$s indicate substantial patient variation in interevent times.
-If we take each of the $\phi_{ik}$ variances to be about $0.7$, this corresponds to a patient with a rate one standard deviation above the mean having an expected interevent time over five times shorter than a patient whose rate is one standard deviation below the mean.
+However, since these random effects $\phi_{is}$ affect the expected inter-event times at the patient level multiplicatively, the actual patient-level variability is higher during REM sleep than during non-REM, due to the higher baseline rate during REM.
+Finally, given the setup of the model in Section \ref{Model_description}, the variances observed for the $\phi_{is}$s indicate substantial patient variation in the time between events.
+If the $\phi_{is}$ variances are $\sim 0.7$, this corresponds to a patient with a rate one standard deviation above the mean having an expected inter-event time over five times shorter than a patient whose rate is one standard deviation below the mean.